 Another thing to consider: when making purchases on your credit card outside of Canada, not only will you have to pay the exchange rate but you’re also likely to face additional fees.
 As for the former, the Canadian Dollar has been within the 76 to 80 cent range over the past few months.
 While it has rebounded from its lows over the winter, that’s still a substantial difference in value from the Greenback.
 That differential only grows larger when you travel to Europe.
 This is something you are likely well aware of when exchanging currency, but this may slip your mind when using a credit card.

-Most credit cards charge a foreign transaction fee – that’s an additional one to three per cent to every dollar you spend outside the country.
-Here in Canada, the standard foreign transaction fee is typically around 2.5 per cent.
+Most credit cards charge a foreign transaction fee – that’s an additional one to 3% to every dollar you spend outside the country.
+Here in Canada, the standard foreign transaction fee is typically around 2.5%.
 If this is something that puts a dent in your plans, there are a small group of cards that offer a lower or no fee.

 Remember to save any receipts from everything you bought – including restaurant meals or snacks, so you have a record of all your purchases.